 For things like plant matter, having a well-educated purchasing team will start you in the right direction.
 A keen-eyed staff can look for defects in the flower that some processors may have missed.
 Often, these issues are hard to spot and you can rely on the regulator to contact the license holder of your business.
 Notifications normally get sent through email to the licensees and anyone subscribed for updates on their site.
 Make sure you are checking for these communications regularly.

+Product recalls are typically a result of a testing or lab reporting error.
 Generally, recalls don’t allow for retesting of that same product batch.
-So normally, the managers or compliance managers just gather up the product and follow the state guidance on either returning or destroying the product.
+So the managers (or compliance managers) gather up the product and follow the state guidance on either returning or destroying the product.

 These steps will help prevent any staff oversights that can leave your company in hot water.

 The store management can either get it retested if the state allows, or return it to the vendor.
 There are different steps for either, and the state will usually provide guidance regarding which route to take and how to proceed.

 Generally, recalls don’t allow for retesting.
 So the other advice is just to gather up the product and follow the state guidance on either returning or destroying it.
 Luckily, this situation in Michigan does allow for retesting so the product doesn’t necessarily have to go to waste.

 For the current Michigan situation with the Viridis products, MRA placed a hold on all packages with tests from these facilities, but there are product type exceptions.
 If packages of the exempted types (in this case, cartridges and concentrates) are still marked on hold, the state is probably in the process of removing those holds.
 You should not sell this product while it is still on hold, especially to MED patients, as it may not be reported in real time as required.
 Be sure to follow MRA’s guide, or contact them here for more help.

 The manual process of handling a recall can be stressful with repetitive checks and data entry.
 That’s why LeafLogix by Dutchie can help save you valuable time.